w3f/polkadot-wiki/docs/learn/learn-xcm.md

 #### Cross-Consensus Message Format (XCM)

-For an updated and complete description of the XCMP message format please see the [xcm-format repository on GitHub](https://github.com/paritytech/xcm-format).
+For an updated and complete description of the cross-consensus message format please see the [xcm-format repository on GitHub](https://github.com/paritytech/xcm-format).

 #### The Anatomy of an XCMP Interaction